intellectivelab/docs.intellectivelab.com/_docs/unity-for-crm/unity-for-icn.md

 - Unity URL: This is the fully qualified base URL to Unity.
 The URL can be either HTTP or HTTPS.
 - Unity SSO key: This is the generated SSO key.
 See Single Sign-On Configuration (SSO) - Generate a Unique SSO Key
 - Integration Mode: This is the Integration Mode for Unity in the Plug-In mode.
 The possible modes are:
-    - One icon per Unity instance - This mode displays one ICN feature icon per Unity instance.
+    - One icon per Unity instance - This mode displays one ICN feature per Unity instance.
-    - One icon per Unity solution - This mode displays one ICN feature icon per Unity solution.
+    - One icon per Unity solution - This mode displays one ICN feature per Unity solution.
-    - One icon per Unity tab - This mode displays one ICN feature icon per Unity tab in all solutions.
+    - One icon per Unity tab - This mode displays one ICN feature per Unity tab in all solutions.
 - Show Unity tab header: Display tab header in the Unity frame.
 This setting is grayed out if Integration Mode is not set to One icon per Unity tab.
 - Suppress 'No features available for selected role' warning: click this checkbox to disable the message box with warning `No features available for selected role when ICN desktop with Unity plugin is opened by user which is not assigned to any Unity roles allowed to access tabs.`
     This message may be useful for administrator to discover misconfiguration or lack of access, but in the same time might be annoying for ordinary users who intentionally has no access to Unity.